 - NES ESOL exam information and study sessions

 Candidates for the ESOL endorsement are required to pass the NES ESOL exam.
 Further information about the test can be found on the ESOL test registration page.
 A free online test preparation course is available via http://research.wou.edu/ORELA/Workshops.
 To register, login to Moodle using the WOU Portal and your PawPrint username and password.
 Select the “All Courses” link and search for ESOL NES.

 Please visit the ESOL Endorsement Page for more details about the ESOL/Bilingual pathways, and how WOU can help you succeed.

 Western Oregon University and the College of Education are excited to announce the new Bilingual Teacher Scholars Program.
-The BTS Program provides a combination of scholarship and tuition assistance up to $6,000 annually and is renewable for up to five years.
+The BTS Program provides a combination of scholarship and tuition assistance that is renewable for up to four years.
 Recipients must maintain a strong GPA and progress toward graduation to remain eligible for participation.
 Please visit the BTS page for more information on how High School Seniors in Oregon and Chemeketa Community College students can qualify for this one of a kind opportunity.

 |ESOL Only Program Advisors|